skasberger/templates_open-science/README.md

-openscienceASAP templates
+Open Science Templates
 =========

-Templates for openscienceASAP.org, GitHub, etc
+Templates for an open scientific workflow